-- Give the Pastoral Reference Form to a pastor, elder, or other recognized leader in the local church you attend, as applicable.
+Give the Pastoral Reference Form to a pastor, elder, or other recognized leader in the local church you attend, as applicable.
 The completed form should be faxed or mailed directly to the admissions coordinator by the reviewer, NOT delivered by the applicant.
-A pastoral reference is required for each student applying to DCA/LCHS.
+A pastoral reference is required from a pastor for each student applying to DCA/LCHS.

-- Current immunization records (or Conscientious Objection Form, notarized), and three DCA/LCHS medical forms
+Current immunization records (or Conscientious Objection Form, notarized), and all medical forms

-- Students having been expelled, under suspension at another school, or who have discipline issues at another school are not normally eligible to enroll at DCA.
-It is preferred that such a student return to their school as soon as possible, placing themselves under the school’s authority, only after submission, reconciliation, and a heart change has taken place may a student apply to DCA/LCHS.
+Students having been expelled, under suspension at another school, or who have discipline issues at another school are not normally eligible to enroll.
+It is preferred that such a student return to their school as soon as possible, placing themselves under the school’s authority, only after submission, reconciliation, and a heart change has taken place may a student apply here.

-- A prospective student who does not want to attend DCA/LCHS or who has a resistant spirit regarding attending DCA/LCHS will not be accepted.
+A prospective student who does not want to attend here, or who has a resistant spirit regarding attending DCA/LCHS will not be accepted.

-- Enrollment of new 8th grade or 12th grade students at the beginning of the year, is normally limited to students relocating to the area and who are transferring from a Christian school with good references and grades.
+Enrollment of new 12th grade students at the beginning of the year, is normally limited to students relocating to the area and who are transferring from a Christian school with good references and grades.
 The only exception would be a Christian family relocating from an area where no Christian school is available.

 Upon acceptance, an enrollment packet will be provided detailing the financial arrangements and documentation that must be completed.
 A student is not considered enrolled, and a place will not be secured in a class, until all required fees are paid, all documents are completed and signed, and all immunizations are current and on file.